TykTechnologies/tyk-pump/README.md

 `dont_purge_uptime_data` - Setting this to false will create a pump that pushes uptime data to MongoDB, so the Dashboard can read it.
 Disable by setting to true

-### Omit Details
+### Omit Detailed Recording

-`omit_details` - Setting this to true will avoid writing raw_request and raw_response fields for each request in pumps.
+`omit_detailed_recording` - Setting this to true will avoid writing raw_request and raw_response fields for each request in pumps.
 Defaults to false.

 ### Health Check